Are you familiar with some of the symptoms of AFib, a condition that increases risk of stroke by ~5x? - News Break

 Are you familiar with some of the symptoms of AFib, a condition that increases risk of stroke by ~5x?

+Novel Approach: 'The Summer Job' is the perfect beachy...
+Roberto's Real American Tavern in East Windsor: A...
+BouNom Bakery in Avon: A slice of Paris with...
 Did you know that symptoms such as irregular heartbeat, chest pain, or light headedness could be indicators of a potentially serious condition?1 Although these symptoms could be perceived as minor, they could be due to atrial fibrillation, also known as AFib, or another condition.
-AFib is the most common type of irregular heartbeat, so it’s important to be familiar with the symptoms and risk factors, although only a healthcare provider can make a proper diagnosis.1 Check out these four AFib facts to help familiarize yourself with AFib symptoms and to boost your knowledge of the condition to better help determine if you or a loved one should talk to a healthcare provider.www.chron.com
+AFib is the most common type of irregular heartbeat, so it’s important to be familiar with the symptoms and risk factors, although only a healthcare provider can make a proper diagnosis.1 Check out these four AFib facts to help familiarize yourself with AFib symptoms and to boost your knowledge of the condition to better help determine if you or a loved one should talk to a healthcare provider.www.ctpost.com